abdulj007/Bikeshare-Data-Project/README.md

 The datasets where obtained from https://www.motivateco.com/, a bike share system provider for some major cities in the United States

-The webapp was built in python using the libraries listed below:
+The webapp was built with python using the libraries listed below:
   - streamlit
   - pandas
   - numpy